AlaskaAirlines/auro-accordion/demo/api.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../api.md) -->
 <!-- The below content is automatically added from ./../api.md -->

-# auro-accordian
+# auro-accordion

-The auro-accordian element provides users a way to ... (it would be great if you fill this out).
+The auro-accordion element provides users a way to ... (it would be great if you fill this out).

 ## Attributes